Low Testosterone / Hypogonadism and Male Infertility

 website.

 2) Letrozole (Femara).
-This medication is commonly used in female infertility treatments but is not generally used for male infertility at
+This medication is commonly used in female infertility treatments but is sometimes used for male infertility.

 3) Testolactone (Teslac).
 Testolactone is used by some urologists in the treatment of male hypogonadism, and it is thought to potentially